Phil Hagerman

 Phil Hagerman is an American entrepreneur, philanthropist, pharmacist and former CEO and chairman of Diplomat Pharmacy, Inc. Diplomat was the largest independent provider of specialty pharmacy services in the United States until its sale to Optum/United Health in February 2020 He co-founded Diplomat Pharmacy, Inc. in 1975 with his father, Dale Hagerman, and its stock was sold on the New York Stock Exchange (NYSE) starting in October 2014.

-He is co-founder of the Hagerman Foundation, a non-profit organization dedicated to philanthropic efforts across Michigan in the areas of family, community, and education.
+Hagerman is co-founder of the Hagerman Foundation, a non-profit organization dedicated to philanthropic efforts across Michigan in the areas of family, community, and education.

-He founded SkyPoint Ventures in 2013 and remains its CEO.
-SkyPoint Ventures is a real estate and venture investment firm, headquartered in Flint, Michigan.
+In 2013, Hagerman founded SkyPoint Ventures, a real estate and venture investment firm headquartered in Flint, Michigan.
 SkyPoint Ventures focuses on early stage companies in multiple disciplines and engaging the entrepreneurial spirit while developing industry leading processes and technology.
 They are headquartered in the historic Dryden Building in Downtown Flint.
-Built in 1901, the Dryden building was home to the original offices of General Motors formed in by Billy Durant in1908.
+Built in 1901, the Dryden building was home to the original offices of General Motors formed in by Billy Durant in 1908.

 Hagerman is CEO of Forum Health Enterprises, Inc. Forum Health, founded in February 2019, focuses on building a network of integrative and functional medical practices across the nation and includes a nutraceutical division, Inwell Biosciences and a technology division, Power2Practice.
 Inwell has created a line of proprietary supplements specific to the needs of physicians in integrative and functional medicine.
 Power2Practice is an EMR and practice management software system created specifically for integrative medical practices, used by over 1000 practitioners nationwide.